R-E-Miller/CSC328-Final-Project/README.md

 | Matthew Hill| - Authored majority of Server code.<br> - Managed GitHub repository to prevent merge conflicts.<br> - Created significant portion of logistical documentation.<br> - Developed server logging system. |

 ## Tasks Involved
+## Tasks Involved

+Our project is structured around specific tasks assigned to each team member.
+We have divided the project into key areas—Server, Client, and Library code—with each area having its own set of tasks and sub-tasks.

+### Server Tasks (Matthew Hill)
+- **Creating the Server**: Setting up server infrastructure & ensuring it can handle multiple client connections.
+  _Estimated time: 2 days._
+- **Name Verification**: Implementing functionality to verify and manage unique client nicknames.
+  _Estimated time: 2 hours._
+- **Handling Multiple Connections**: Ensuring the server can efficiently manage simultaneous client connections.
+  _Estimated time: 6-8 hours._
+- **Graceful Shutdown**: Developing a mechanism for the server to shut down gracefully, including sending notifications to all connected clients.
+  _Estimated time: 2 hours._

+### Client Tasks (R-E Miller)
+- **Connecting to Server**: Establishing a reliable connection to the server.
+  _Estimated time: 1 day._
+- **Nickname Decision**: Enabling clients to choose and confirm a unique nickname.
+  _Estimated time: 2 hours._
+- **Message Sending and Receiving**: Facilitating the sending and receiving of messages through the client interface.
+  _Estimated time: 1 day._
+- **Disconnecting**: Implementing a smooth and user-friendly disconnection process.
+  _Estimated time: 4 hours._

+### Library Code/Curses Integration (Elliot Swan)
+- **Encoding/Decoding JSON Packets**: Developing methods to encode and decode messages in JSON format for efficient communication.
+  _Estimated time: 1 day._
+- **Sending/Receiving JSON Packets**: Establishing protocols for message transmission and reception.
+  _Estimated time: 1 day._
+- **UI Research and Design in Curses**: Designing and implementing the user interface using the curses library, ensuring a seamless user experience.
+  _Estimated time: 2 days._

 ## Protocol
 ### Network Socket Specifications